eclipse-cyclonedds/cyclonedds/docs/dev/async_write.md

 ### Asynchronous write behavior

-By default Cyclone DDS uses "synchronous write", to use "asynchronous write", the latency budget of a DataWriter should be greater than zero.
+By default Cyclone DDS uses "synchronous write".
+To use "asynchronous write", the latency budget of a DataWriter should be greater than zero.

 ```c
   /* Create a Writer with non-zero latency budget */